2027 Eclipse trip to Egypt

 Abu Simbel Tour by Land - Fly to Cairo from Aswan (B, L)

-Accomodation: Helnan Dream Cairo Hotel
+Accomodation: Helnan Dream Cairo Hotel or similar

 Day 9